 English classes have been reading the dramatic version of Mark Twain’s story The Prince and the Pauper.
 We have had fun reading all the parts in class and talking about how stage directions help actors know what to do and how to sound.
 The driving question behind this story is, “What leadership qualities does a person need to be qualified to govern others?”
 We have learned, through Prince Edward’s experience of living like a pauper, that leaders should understand the laws of the land and how they affect its subjects.
 Our next endeavor will be an explanatory essay, where students will use evidence from the story to detail Edward’s experience and discuss how he became a better leader.

 We are working on our Water unit.
-Students explore the importance of water to us and other living things.
-We are examining how water shapes the Earth’s surface.
+Students explore the important to water to us and other living things.
+We are examining how water shape the Earth’s surface.
 We will end this unit with a guest speaker from Napa County Resource and Conservation District with regard to water and water quality.
-After that, we will move on to the issue of our time, Climate Change.
+After that, we will move onto the issue of our time, Climate Change.

 Currently in our math classes we are studying the following concepts: